MundoAndino Home : Andes Chile Guide at Mundo Andino

 History

 In early 1970, Stafford Beer was asked by the newly elected president Salvador Allende to design this system.
-It took about a year to build; although it was never completely finished.
+It took about a year to become operational but it was never completely finished.

-The system was most useful in October 1972, when about 50,000 striking truck drivers blocked streets of Santiago; using telex machines, the government was able to coordinate the transport of food into the city by about 200 trucks still loyal to government.
+The system was most useful in October 1972, when about 50,000 striking truck drivers blocked the access streets that converged towards Santiago.
+Using the system's telex machines, the government was able to guarantee the transport of food into the city with only about 200 trucks driven by strike-breakers.

-After the military coup on September 11, 1973, the control center was destroyed.
+After the military coup on September 11, 1973, the control centre was destroyed.

 The system